nabto/nabto5-beta-release/rc1/README.md

 ```

 ### Note on local connections
-When running the examples, a App Server Key is required on the client,
+When running the examples, an App Server Key is required on the client,
 and the device fingerprint must be registered on the basestation.
 If
 the App Server Key is invalid, the client will not be allowed access
 to the basestation, similarly, if the device fingerprint is invalid